alphagov/government-service-design-manual/service-manual/technology/government-as-a-platform.md

 ---
 layout: detailed-guidance
-title: Guidance for CTO's
+title: Government as a platform
-subtitle: Empowering Chief Technology Officers across government
+subtitle: Services built on a shared core
 category: chief-technology-officer
 type: category-index
 audience: